soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 convert title = Html.html_ title . foldMap convertStructure
 ```

-Now we have a full implementation and are able to convert markup documents
+Now we have a full implementation and can convert markup documents
 to HTML:

 ```hs